githubtraining/introduction-to-github-apps-template/README.md

 Oh!
 I haven't introduced myself...

 I'm the GitHub Learning Lab bot and I'm here to help guide you in your journey to learn and master the various topics covered in this course.
 I will be using Issue and Pull Request comments to communicate with you.
-In fact, I already added a pull requst for you to check out.
+In fact, I already added an issue for you to check out.

 I'll meet you over there, can't wait to get started!